Forms for Current Students

 To appeal for any additional refund after these dates you must submit a Tuition Appeal Form.
 Please note that after the second week of the term, no refunds are given for ancillary fees.

-To appeal an evaluation of unsatisfactory performance, please submit this form to Graduate Studies.
+To appeal an evaluation of unsatisfactory progress or requirement to withdraw, please submit this application to Graduate Studies.

 Students are encouraged to seek input from available sources prior to filing an appeal.
 These resources include the Graduate Studies Coordinator, and/or the advocacy group of the SFU Graduate Student Society, and/or the Ombudsperson at SFU.